- Workshops & Courses

 Solar Energy International’s training path for the taking the NABCEP Certified PV Installation Professional Exam:

-- See www.nabcep.org for more information on additional eligibility requirements and study materials for the PV Installer Certification
+- See www.nabcep.org and the NABCEP Certification Handbook for more information on additional eligibility requirements and study materials for the PV Installer Certification

 NABCEP CERTIFICATION: Solar Heating